Town East Mall: History

+Town East Mall was developed by the Homart Development Company a subsidiary of Sears.
+Harrel & Hamilton of Dallas were architects and the construction contract was held by the Avery Mayes Construction Company also of Dallas. the Y shaped mall features a 168 foot steel pylon at its center.
 The mall opened on October 6, 1971.

 In 1978, the mall was used by director Ron Howard to film portions of the movie Cotton Candy.

 In late 2004, the property underwent a $20 million renovation.

 Dick's Sporting Goods opened as the 5th anchor store in the mall in March 2018.

-On January 29, 2021, it was announced that Sears would be closing as part of a plan to close 23 stores nationwide.
-The store closed on April 18, 2021.
+On January 29, 2021, it was announced that Sears would shutter as part of an ongoing decision to eliminate its brick-and-mortar format.

-In 2020 a loan was financed for the mall, however, Brookfield Properties has not been able to pay that loan off and the mall might be foreclosed.